Brew Ratio

 - Pre-wet your filter (pour-over) to avoid paper taste, but do not count that water in your ratio

-- When sharing coffee recipes with others, always include the ratio — it is the most transferable piece of information
+- When sharing coffee recipes with others, always include the ratio.
+It is the most transferable piece of information

 Brew ratios in Fond